cmptgroup-13/class-project/README.md

  Test:

- ¬Google maps API tests that both the map and the direction loads correctly.
+ Google maps API tests that both the map and the direction loads correctly.

 ####Story 12: As a user, I would like to see distance between current location and any bathroom in the database (1)
  •	When browsing bathrooms, the distance between user’s current location and one particular bathroom should be shown with bathroom’s address.

  Test:

- ¬The google maps API tests that the distance loads correctly.
+ The google maps API tests that the distance loads correctly.

 ####Story 13: As a user, I would like to search for nearby bathrooms by entering an address (2)
  •	On the home page of the app, users should be able to enter a location and search for nearby bathrooms.
  •	It accepts address, city, province or state.
  •	A list of bathrooms should be shown from nearest to furthest.

- ¬Test:
+ Test:

- ¬The google maps API tests that the distance loads correctly.
+ The google maps API tests that the distance loads correctly.

 ####Story 14: As a user, I would like to upload pictures for bathrooms (3)
  •	There should be an option to let users upload pictures for bathrooms.